OctopusDeploy/blog/blog/2022-12/github-actions-for-octopus-deploy-v3/index.md

 We published our first set of [GitHub Actions to the GitHub Marketplace in June 2021](https://octopus.com/blog/github-actions-for-octopus-deploy).
 Then in September 2022, [we updated our actions to include many new features](https://octopus.com/blog/new-in-github-actions).

-As part of our third iteration of GitHub Actions for Octopus Deploy, we've made further improvements and added 5 new actions.
+As part of our third iteration of GitHub Actions for Octopus Deploy, we made further improvements and added 5 new actions.

 Highlights include: